-- Just as she hates getting stuck in traffic so the heat also.
+- Just as she hates getting stuck in traffic so does her brother.

-- Just as we love mountain biking so we love walking as well.
+- Just as we love mountain biking so do our parents.

-Not only…but: very similar to ‘not only…but also’ in that is shows additional information
+Not only…but: very similar to ‘not only…but also’ in that it shows additional information

 - He not only found his keys, but he managed to arrive at the meeting on time.

 Whether…or: we use this combination to show two different options in a sentence

 The two options can be in the form of negation or confirmation.

 - Whether you want to go to the party or have an easy night tonight is fine with me.